Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ### Creation of the Azure Logic App playbook

-The playbook is created with a Microsoft Sentinel incident as the trigger.
-While creating the playbook the subscription and resource group is specified and consumption is specified as the tier.
+The playbook is created with Microsoft Sentinel incident as the trigger.
+While creating the playbook the subscription and resource group is specified alongside the tier of the Azure Logic App.

 ![image](Images/CR.Playbook.png)

 ### Designing the workflow of the playbook

-Following the creation of the playbook, the next step is the designing of the workflow of the playbook from trigger to the last action at the logic app designer blade.
+Following the creation of the playbook, the next step was the designing of the workflow of the playbook from trigger to the last action using the logic app designer blade.

 ![image](Images/Workflow.png)